Tea Party movement: Perceptions of the Tea Party

-Controversies

 The final round of debate before voting on the health care bill was marked with vandalism and widespread threats of violence to at least ten Democratic lawmakers across the country, which created public relations problems for the fledgeling Tea Party movement.
 On March 22, 2010, in what the New York Times called "potentially the most dangerous of many acts of violence and threats against supporters of the bill," a Lynchburg, Virginia Tea Party organizer and the Danville, Virginia Tea Party Chairman both posted the home address of Representative Tom Perriello's brother (mistakenly believing it was the Congressman's address) on their websites, and encouraged readers to "drop by" to express their anger against Representative Perriello's vote in favor of the healthcare bill.
 The following day, after smelling gas in his house, a severed gas line that connected to a propane tank was discovered on Perriello's brother's screened-in porch.
 Local police and FBI investigators determined that it was intentionally cut as an act of vandalism.
 Perriello's brother also received a threatening letter referencing the legislation.
 Attorney General Ken Cuccinelli stated that posting a home address on a website and encouraging people to visit is "an appalling approach.
 It's not civil discourse, it's an invitation to intimidation and it's totally unacceptable."
 Leaders of the Tea Party movement tried to contain the public relations damage by denouncing the violent acts and distancing themselves from those behind the acts.
 One Tea Party website issued a response saying the Tea Party member's action of posting the address "was not requested, sanctioned or endorsed by the Lynchburg Tea Party".
 The director of the Northern Colorado Tea Party said, "Although many are frustrated by the passage of such controversial legislation, threats are absolutely not acceptable in any form, to any lawmaker, of any party."

 In early July 2010, the North Iowa Tea Party (NITP) posted a billboard showing a photo of Adolf Hitler with the heading "National Socialism", one of Barack Obama with the heading "Democrat Socialism", and one of Vladimir Lenin with the heading "Marxist Socialism", all three marked with the word "change" and the statement "Radical leaders prey on the fearful and naive".
 It received sharp criticism, including some from other Tea Party activists.
 NITP co-founder Bob Johnson acknowledged the anti-socialist message may have gotten lost amid the fascist and communist images.
 Following a request from the NITP, the billboard was removed on July 14.